Crossbite: Understanding and Treating This Common Issue

 • Limited self-correction: Crossbites are unlikely to correct themselves over time.
 In fact, without intervention, crossbites can worsen and negatively impact jaw growth.

 • Early treatment is especially critical for skeletal crossbite.
-During growth, the width of the jaws is the first aspect to complete its development.
-By addressing the crossbite early, we can leverage the growth potential and facilitate easier and faster treatment.
+During growth, the width of the jaws is the first dimension to complete its development.
+By addressing the crossbite early, we can leverage the growth potential and use it for faster and more effective correction.

-Delayed treatment may require surgical intervention to correct bone deformities, as growth potential diminishes with age.
+Delayed treatment may require more invasive surgery to correct bone deformities, as the growth potential decreases with age.

 • Preventing additional problems: Untreated crossbites can contribute to various muscular, joint, and dental issues.
 These include: